jupyterhub/team-compass/docs/team/skills.md

 ### Community infrastructure

 * **Technical Writing**.
-Every tool in the JupyterHub ecosystem is documented, and needs clear, concise, well-structured information to help others learn and use it.
+Every tool in the JupyterHub ecosystem is documented, and needs clear, concise, well-structured information to help others.
 Any contributions that improve documentation are appreciated.
 * **Issue guidance and triage**.
 Almost all enhancements to JupyterHub tools begin with an issue.
 They are the most common point of interaction with the broader community.